torvalds/linux/Documentation/userspace-api/media/v4l/colorspaces.rst

 components use the range [16…235].
 And full range Y'CbCr also exists using the [0…255] range.

-In order to correctly interpret a color you need to know the quantization range, whether it is R'G'B' or Y'CbCr, the used Y'CbCr encoding and the colorspace.
+In order to correctly interpret a color you need to kanalw the quantization range, whether it is R'G'B' or Y'CbCr, the used Y'CbCr encoding and the colorspace.
 From that information you can calculate the corresponding CIE XYZ color and map that again to whatever colorspace